The Day I Was Blindsided

 Feel the worry.

-Feel the fear.
+And feel the fear.

-Feel it all.
+In short, feel it all.

 Cry, scream, punch your pillow, scream at God (like I did), love your child so hard, let it all out and feel it.